matthewruhland/WebAnimation/README.md

-# WebAnimation
+# Animation
-Animations that mostly use css
+Made for simple animations